Partnerships for Enhanced Engagement in Research (PEER): Multiple Countries / Last Mile Awards

 The PEER program extends its reach across the U.S. science community to include the following partner agencies: NASA, NIH, NOAA, NSF, USDA Agricultural Research Service, USDA Forest Service, USDA National Institute of Food and Agriculture, USGS, and the Smithsonian Institution.
 This exciting opportunity expands the scope of research supported under PEER and creates more opportunities for cross-disciplinary and multi-sectoral research collaborations.
 The PEER application process begins with the submission of a pre-proposal.

-FOCUS AREA: Multiple Countries / Open Call
+FOCUS AREA: Multiple Countries / Last Mile Awards

 Types of Research Activities Supported by PEER